 I. To determine the recommended phase II dose (RP2D).
 (Phase I)

 II.
-To evaluate the proportion progression free at 4 months.
+To evaluate the proportion progression free at 4 months in patients with anaplastic thyroid cancer.
 (Phase II)

 I. To evaluate safety/adverse events.